Popular services

 In June 2023, the Civil Registry and Migration Department effected a revised procedure for issuing entry and residence permits for the educational sector, including researchers and students.

-The details can be found by following this link: moi.gov.cy.
+The details can be found at moi.gov.cy.

 The contact email address for students is sgrigoriou@crmd.moi.gov.cy.